-| 2.1 Recommended Dosage
+2.1 Recommended Dosage

-For patients weighing 50 kg or more, the recommended dosage is Injectater 750 mg intravenously in two doses separated by at least 7 days for a total cumulative dose of 1,500 mg of iron per course.
-For adult patients weighing 50 kg or more, an alternative dose of Injectafer 15 mg/kg body weight up to a maximum of 1,000 mg intravenously may be administered as a single-dose treatment course.
+Recommended Dosage for Treatment of Iron Deficiency Anemia For patients weighing 50 kg or more, the recommended dosage is:

+- Injectafer 750 mg intravenously in two doses separated by at least 7 days for a total cumulative dose of 1,500 mg of iron per course. - In adult patients, Injectafer 15 mg/kg body weight up to a maximum of 1,000 mg intravenously may be administered as a single-dose per course.

-For patients weighing less than 50 kg, the recommended dosage is Injectafer 15 mg/kg body weight intravenously in two doses separated by at least 7 days per course
+For patients weighing less than 50 kg, the recommended dosage is Injectafer 15 mg/kg body weight intravenously in two doses separated by at least 7 days per course.